gunnarjohnson/react-boilerplate/README.md

 ```
 npm run dev
 ```
-Runs the app in Webpack's development mode using `webpack-serve`.
-Open [http://localhost:8080/](http://localhost:8080/) to view it in the browser.
+Runs the app in Webpack's development mode using `webpack-plugin-serve`.
+Open [http://localhost:8080/](http://localhost:8080/) to view the app in the browser.

 ### Deployment
 ```
 npm run build
 ```
 Builds the app in Webpack's production mode to the `dist` folder.
+Rename this directory to `docs` if you intend to publish the app with GitHub Pages.

 ## Support
 Ideas?
 Questions?
 Please [open an issue](https://github.com/gunnarjohnson/react-boilerplate/issues/new).